HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 ##### User Story 3

-Kevin is a mountian biker who is often alone for long periods of time in the hills.
+Kevin is a mountain biker who is often alone for long periods of time in the hills.
 He is increasingly worried about his personal safety whilst mountain biking especially when the weather is poor and would like a way to get quick and direct help if there was an accident.

 ##### User Story 4

 Mary is a mother of three, whose eldest son rides their bike to school everyday.
-She would like to know her child is getting to school as safely each day - there family home is located in a busy commuter belt.
-Furthermore she would like to be able to track her child's location to make sure they get to school and back home.
+She would like to know her child is getting to school safely each day, and is concerned that other road users do not see him signalling when he is in traffic - their family home is located in a busy commuter belt.
+Furthermore she would like to be able to track her child's location to make sure he gets to school and back home.

 ##### User Story 5